CodeYourFuture/curriculum/content/guides/create-a-pull-request/index.md

 - what the changes are
 - which branches we're comparing
-- additional context about the proposed change
+- additional context about the proposed change, like why we're making the change

 For this purpose, we can use a **pull request**.